isabella232/devo-ps.github.io/source/blog/supervisord-for-deploy-pipelines.md

 ---
 collection: blog
-title: Supervisord for deploy pipelines
+title: Using Supervisord for Your Deploy Pipelines
 tags:
   - supervisord
   - supervisor